• Skip to main content

 A thermometer checking the internal temperature of the steak, 130 degrees for medium rare.

-Step 4 - Grill the Tortillas - Toast up your flour or corn tortillas on the hot grill and then immediately wrap them in a clean kitchen towel.
-This keeps them warm and steams them so they stay soft and pliable.
+Step 5 - Grill the Tortillas - Toast up your flour or corn tortillas on the hot grill and then immediately wrap them in a clean kitchen towel.

 Grilled steak and charred corn, peppers and onions on a sheet pan.

-Step 5 - Assemble and Serve! - Slice your steak against the grain into thin strips.
+Step 6 - Assemble and Serve! - Slice your steak against the grain into thin strips.
 Remove any fatty pieces from the meat.
-Slice your peppers and onions into strips, and cut the charred corn off the cob.

 Grilled fajita ingredients sliced on a sheet pan ready to assemble into tacos.